usd-cs/COMP-49X-24-25-our-search/README.md

 2. **Run the Application**

-  Open a terminal and navigate to the root directory.
+  - Open a terminal and navigate to the root directory.
-    ```bash

     docker compose up

-    ```
-  Wait for the images to build and the containers to start.
+- Wait for the images to build and the containers to start.
 This effectively sets up the MySQL database and installs dependencies, builds, and runs the frontend and the backend.

 ## Contact